Keyboard shortcuts

 3. Pulling out a dagger without it counting as your action for the turn does require you to drop whatever you are holding.

-4. All prayers of the element of this prayer book’s god.
+4. All prayers relating to this prayer book’s god.

-5. All prayers of the element of this bible’s god.
+5. All prayers relating to this bible’s god.

-6. A cursed blindfold with eyes drawn on it used as a proof of devotion which permanently turns the user’s eyes black and opaque.
-Once wrapped around someone eyes, it becomes impossible to pull off and can only be removed by destroying it.
+8. A cursed blindfold with eyes drawn on it used as a proof of devotion which permanently turns the user’s eyes black and opaque.
+Once wrapped around someone eyes, it becomes impossible to pull off and can only be removed by destroying it, though this does not fix the wearer’s eyes.